Synthrotek/ADSR/README.md

 Synthrotek is trademarked, and should not be used on any of works you create from these files.

-We ask that if you want to re-use all or part of the files provided on github that you change the name of the product to something else, and that you support the new product yourself.
+We ask that if you want to re-use all or part of the files provided on github that you change the name of the product to something else, and remove any Synthrotek logos or names.
+Please do not contact Synthrotek for any support on the derivitive works.
 We can not be held liable for any derivitive works.

 ##About the ADSR